 Did you play on them?

 Yes.
 A lot of people don’t like to play and produce, but I don’t mind it.
 As a musician, when you’re on the floor, you have a pretty good sense of whether the take is happening.
 Not always – there are times when you listen down and its crap – but most of the time, your instinct is correct.

 Do you still work with Emmylou?

-I have.
-I played on a cut on Wrecking Ball, and played on the Mark Knopfler/Emmylou Harris duets album.
-I love working with Emmy, but I know she has been working with Buddy Miller, who is a great player.
+I have off and on.
+I played on a cut on Wrecking Ball, and on the Mark Knopfler/Emmylou Harris duets album.
+I love working with Emmy, but she’s been working with Buddy Miller, who is a great player.
 Every now and again I end up on something with Emmy.
 I cherish that working relationship and friendship.

 It’s actually a Custom Esquire that I took to Fender, had a neck pickup added, and had the headstock logo changed.
 I later had the bender installed by Dave Evans.
 He calls it a “pull string.”

 Have you done much bender playing on record?

 Not a whole lot.
 I played some for an artist I produced for Capital, George Ducas, on a cut called “Teardrops.”

 How did you start working with Mark Knopfler?

 Much of that is due to songwriter Paul Kennerley.
 Mark had started spending time here, initially because of Chet Atkins, and the Straits thing had finally been packed up in the attic.
 He was recording with the thought of his first solo album.
 He had done some recording in Ireland and Louisiana, just trying things out.
 He stopped here, and Paul recommended me, as did producer Chuck Ainlay and steel guitarist Paul Franklin.